 COMMUNITY RELATIONS 4120

-Uniform Grievance Procedure
+Uniform Grievance Policy

-It is the Board of Director’s desire that administrative procedures for settling complaints and grievances of any and all persons (i.e., staff, students, patrons, hereinafter “grievant”) be an orderly process within which solutions may be pursued.
-Further, it is the intent of the Board that the procedure provide prompt and equitable resolution at the lowest possible administrative level.
+It is the Board of Director’s desire that administrative procedures for settling complaints and grievances of any and all persons students, parents/guardians, and patrons, hereinafter “grievant,” be an orderly process within which solutions may be pursued.
+This policy shall apply to people employed by the Charter School only if their grievance is in their capacity as a parent/guardian or patron.
+Any other employee complaints shall be resolved as described as specified below.

+It is the intent of the Board that this policy provide prompt and equitable resolution at the lowest possible administrative level.
 Additionally, it is the Board’s desire that each grievant be assured an opportunity for orderly presentation and review of complaints without fear of reprisal.

 Grievance Procedure

 This grievance procedure should be followed if a grievant believes that the Board, its employees or agents have violated the grievant’s rights guaranteed by the State or federal constitutions, State or federal statutes, or Board policy, except that any allegation of sexual misconduct or sexual harassment shall be addressed in accordance with Policy 3085.
+As referenced above, staff grievances relating to their employment position are solely controlled by:

+Policy 5800 and Procedure 5800P in the case of classified staff;

+Policy 5250 in the case of certificated staff; and

+[IF APPLICABLE] The School’s Negotiated Agreement for applicable employees.

 The Charter School will endeavor to respond to and resolve complaints without resorting to this grievance procedure and, if a complaint is filed, to address the complaint promptly and equitably.
 The right of a person to prompt and equitable resolution of the complaint filed hereunder shall not be impaired by the person’s pursuit of other remedies.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies, and use of this grievance procedure does not extend any filing deadline related to the pursuit of other remedies.

 Grievances will be processed according to the step-by-step process outlined below.
 However, if a person designated to hear a grievance is the subject of the grievance, the grievance process will begin at the next highest step and the process shall be modified as needed to meet the objectives of the Grievance Procedure.
-If a grievance is directly based on official Board action, the grievance shall be directed to the Clerk of the Board.
+If a grievance is directly based on official Board action, the grievance shall be directed to the secretary/clerk of the Board.
 The grievance may be heard by the Board at the sole discretion of the Board.

 Level 1: Informal

-A grievant with a complaint is encouraged to first discuss it with the teacher, counselor, or administrator involved, with the objective of resolving the matter promptly and informally.
+A grievant with a complaint is encouraged to first discuss it with the employee (teacher, counselor, administrator ect.) involved, with the objective of resolving the matter promptly and informally.
 An exception is that complaints of sexual misconduct against a student should be addressed in accordance with Policy 3085.

 Level 2: Executive Director

-If the complaint is not resolved at Level 1, the grievant may file a written grievance stating the nature of the grievance and
+If the complaint is not resolved at Level 1, the grievant may file a written grievance stating:

+The nature of the grievance, including identification of the state or federal constitutional provision, state or federal statute, and/or Board policy the grievant alleges has been violated and the Date the grievant attempted to address the matter informally with the employee in Level 1; and

-the remedy requested.
+The remedy requested.

 It must be signed and dated by the grievant.
 The Level 2 written grievance must be filed with the Executive Director within 60 days of the event or incident, or from the date the grievant could reasonably become aware of such occurrence.